-Depositing into MSpace requires a certain level of understanding about open scholarship, and both the descriptive information and rights/obligations of the scholarship that will be deposited.
+Depositing into a repository can be complicated: interpreting the requested descriptive information and knowing the rights/obligations of the scholarship to be deposited.
 Sometimes, these concepts are difficult to navigate.
 MSpace is a preservation vehicle for UM scholarship that also provides public access and/or discovery.
 It is the role of the repository staff to try to ensure quality descriptive information is in each record that improves discovery and aids in copyright and license compliance and transparency.

 - Descriptive information/metadata about an item

 - Consult Thesis/Practica Deposit: Step-by-Step for videos, walkthroughs, and other resources